rwxrob/zet/20210909172131/README.md

 # Hold Up: Minikube Requires "Driver", Go VirtualBox

-In my exploration of Minikube as a better beginner starting point I just realized (while testing on a fresh Windows install here at home) that I completely missed the "driver" requirement (duh).
+In my exploration of using Minikube as a Docker Desktop replacement and better beginner starting point I just realized, while testing on a fresh Windows install here at home, that I completely missed the "driver" requirement (duh).
 Here are the drivers supported on a Windows machine: